swordrain/ng2notes/03 TypeScript 下.md

 模块包装
 ```
-export {ErpIdentityValidate as RegExpBasedZipCodeValidator } from "./ErpIdentityValiate";
+export { ErpIdentityValidate as RegExpBasedZipCodeValidator } from "./ErpIdentityValiate";

 export * from "./IdentityValidate";
 ```